rescript-lang/rescript-compiler/docs/Installation.md

 ## Introduction

-To use BuckleScript, you need both, a specific version of the OCaml compiler (tweaked to make BuckleScript possible), and the BuckleScript software itself.
-The instructions below show how to install both of these using standard package managers as well as how to build from source for Unix/Linux systems.
+To use BuckleScript, you need both a specific version of the OCaml compiler (tweaked to make BuckleScript possible), and the BuckleScript software itself.
+The instructions below show how to install each of these using standard package managers as well as how to build from source for Unix/Linux systems.
 Build directions will be updated once Windows systems are supported.

 ## Default installation procedure (using package managers)